Last updated on January 8th, 2025

 Lockshield

 For lockshield valves, you must remove the cap and turn the valve clockwise as far as it will turn with an adjustable spanner, water pump pliers, or some valves will need a hex key to turn it.
-You should be able to pull or screw the cap off with your hand, but some will have a screw in the middle that needs to be removed.
+You should be able to pull or screw the cap off with your hand, but some will have a screw in the middle that needs to be removed first.

 Towel radiator valve